 While waiting to hear from Det.
 Pinkham, I visited Linda Gray.
 She told me that she had heard that Percy Sargent was bragging at a party that he had had Mike killed.
 After being told this, I called the Maine State Police barracks again to speak with Det.
 Pinkham.

 Det.
 Pinkham denies and Det.
 Shuman threatens

 Pinkham told me to come to District Attorney David Cox's Office in Bangor for this meeting.
-Derry and I had also gone to Cox's office to talk to Mike's attorney about Mike's request for help to turn himself in to the authorities.
-I didn't know at that time that Mike's murder had happened in Hancock county, out of Cox's jurisdiction.
-The drug bust that occurred a couple of hours before Mike's murder was in Penobscot County, Cox's jurisdiction.
-I just blindly went to Cox's office for the meetings.
+Derry and I had also gone there in December to talk to Mike's attorney to relay Mike's request for help to turn himself in to the authorities.
+I didn't know at that time that Mike's murder occurred in Hancock county, out of Cox's jurisdiction.
+The drug bust that happened a couple of hours before Mike's murder was in Penobscot County, Cox's jurisdiction.
+I just blindly went to Cox's office for the meeting.

 Pinkham had another detective with him by the name of Barry Shuman.
 Shuman did the talking and he said that there was no new information and they didn’t know who set the fire because no one would talk.
 I turned to Pinkham and asked him about what he had told me about Lionel Cormier and Percy Sargent.
 Pinkham looked me in the face and denied what he had told me and Shuman threatened me with charges.
 He said I could be charged for knowing where my son was and not reporting it.
 I said if I had known where Mike was I wouldn't have left him lying under a pile of burned fire rubble for six days.

 There were other things I would like to have said like why not bring charges against Linda Gray for helping him escape from an armed guard and why not bring charges against Percy Sargent for harboring a fugitive but I was too fearful of these men to ask.
 I left this meeting fearful of the two Maine State Police detectives.